How to create a ticket?

 - The From at the top shows the mailbox that is selected by default for the ticket, and usually doesn’t need to change.
 If you do want to send the email from a different mailbox, click the mailbox name and select the mailbox you want to send the ticket from.

-- Enter the To recipient: start typing the email address and choose a contact from the popup list.
+- Enter the Contact/To recipient: start typing the email address and choose a contact from the popup list.
 You can also type a new email address you have never used, automatically creating a new contact.

 - Click Cc on the right to add more recipients: start typing the email address and choose a contact from the popup list.
 You can also type a new email address you have never used, automatically creating a new contact.
 Learn more about adding and managing Cc recipients.